oxidecomputer/windows-image-builder/README.md

 Worth knowing, because otherwise the middle of the install looks broken.

 You end up with **two disks**: the installer image you just built, and a blank disk for Windows to install onto.
 The instance boots from the installer first.
+Windows installer does not output information over serial, the system will look like nothing is happening after loading the boot loader.
+Windows desktop editions (10 and 11) will never output anything over serial.

 From there it runs by itself.
 It partitions the blank disk, installs Windows, sets up your account, installs the network drivers and the SSH server, and turns on Remote